WHY, GO VEGAN?

 Traditional farming is literally gone.
 Factory farms that process huge numbers of animals in gigantic assembly lines dominate meat production.
 As the business of food production has been taking over by large scale agro-business, the impact on the environment has been catastrophic.

 Our supply of water is disappearing at an alarming rate.
 Everywhere you look today, people are seeking to conserve water.
-However, all the measures that are taking place save a miniscule amount of water compare to a shift to a plant based diet.
+However, all the measures that are taking place save a miniscule amount of water compared to a shift to a plant based diet.

 - Water required to produce 1 lbs. of U S beef, according to the food and human nutrition department of the college of agriculture and natural resources at Michigan State University: 2500 gallons